 Professor Greene has had many media appearances, from Charlie Rose to David Letterman, and his three-part NOVA special based on The Elegant Universe was nominated for three Emmy Awards and won a Peabody Award, as well as the French Prix Jules Verne Award.
 His short story for children, Icarus at the Edge of Time, dramatizes in narrative form one of Einstein’s profound insights in relativity.
 The story has been adapted for live symphonic presentation, with an original score by Philip Glass, and premiered at Lincoln Center’s Alice Tully Hall in June 2010.
 Professor Greene recently hosted a four-part NOVA series based on The Fabric of the Cosmos, which aired in the Fall of 2011.

 With Emmy award winning journalist Tracy Day, Greene is also co-founder of the The World Science Festival.
-The Festival debuted in New York City in the spring of 2008, has since drawn an audience of nearly 500,000 people to its annual week-long offerings, and has been hailed by the New York Times as a “new cultural institution”.
+The Festival debuted in New York City in the spring of 2008, has since drawn an audience of over 1 and a half million people to its annual week-long offerings, and has been hailed by the New York Times as a “new cultural institution”.